-She ended up having to watch a couple YouTube videos to figure out how to make everything work.
-It's great that those are available, but they shouldn't replace good quality instructions.
+She ended up having to watch a couple of YouTube videos to figure out how to make everything work.
+It's great that those are available, but they shouldn't replace good-quality instructions.

 After looking at the instructions ourselves, we agree that they could be vastly improved.